schneems/rust_macro_tutorial/docs/add_field_attributes.md

 %>
 ```

-The code starts off in a similar fashion, but then diverges by building a Vec of `ParseAttributes` that we can iterate through.
+The code sets `ident` and `name` like before, but then diverges by building a Vec of `ParseAttributes` that we can iterate through.
 An eagle-eyed reader might notice that there's nothing preventing two or three attribute declarations via our user like:

 ```rust
 struct Metadata {